-HS: My husband was a print journalist.
+Shulman: My husband was a print journalist.
 Not unemployed at the time, which I knew was coming.
 I watched the whole industry collapse.
 I know a lot of journalists, and I’d watched them lose their jobs, their whole way of life.
 My husband is sixty; he started writing for magazines in his twenties.
 He had a great ride.
 Made a fairly good living out of it.
 But it’s mostly gone.
 And I don’t think there’s a correlation between Trump being president and the death of print.

 Guernica: You portray Dan empathetically.
 Often, situations like his are depicted as black-and-white.
 Wrong-and-right.
 Hero-and-villain.

-HS: I don’t like to create villains.
+Shulman: I don’t like to create villains.
 I try to understand the people I’m writing about.
 And I don’t see black and white: I see the world in rainbow shades of gray.
 Most people are complicated.
 Most people are vulnerable.
 Dan gets to a point where he can’t even see what’s best for his family.
 He’s dying.
 Maryam takes Dan from A to Z. She’s so passionate about the things he was once passionate about, and he feels so over.
 This experience of going and reporting on something that’s important, instead of doing what he’s been doing—which is not much—is really powerful to him.

 And then this stuff happens a lot, and I’m very interested in it: how can you stop loving somebody and start loving someone else?

 Guernica: Come With Me has multiple points of view.
 Do you assign characters and scenes?
 Is it organic, or preordained?